Constitutional Law, Appellate & Business Litigation Law Firm

 Author or co-author of several briefs filed with the U.S. Supreme Court, including primary authorship of an amicus curiae brief urging the Supreme Court to limit the scope of immunity for social media companies under Section 230 of the Communications Decency Act, an amicus brief arguing for limitation of the so-called "government speech doctrine," and an amicus brief asking the Court to curtail the power of the Securities & Exchange Commission to coerce settling defendants into accepting "consent" decrees that violate the First Amendment.

-Served as counsel for several scholars from George Mason University's Mercatus Center in filing amici curiae briefs in North Carolina Superior Court and the North Carolina Court of Appeals to support an Institute for Justice challenge to North Carolina’s certificate of need laws.
+Served as counsel for several scholars of law and economics from George Mason University's Mercatus Center in filing amici curiae briefs in North Carolina Superior Court, the North Carolina Court of Appeals, and the North Carolina Supreme Court to support an Institute for Justice challenge to North Carolina’s certificate of need laws.

 ATTORNEY